-A full-time student may enroll for a maximum of 18 credit hours during the fall or spring semesters or 9 hours in the summer.
 To enroll in more than the maximum number of credit hours, the following guidelines are to be followed:

-- 1. Students with 30 or more credit hours earned at Shawnee Community College with a grade point average of 3.20 or more may carry up to 21 hours - 2.
-Students with 30 or more credit hours earned at Shawnee Community College with a grade point average of less than 3.20 or students with less than 30 credit hours earned at Shawnee Community College with a grade point average of 3.20 or more must secure the Vice President of Academic Affairs and Student Learning signature to carry up to 21 credit hours. - Students with less than 30 credit hours earned at Shawnee Community College and with less than a 3.00 grade point average must secure the signature of the Vice President of Academic Affairs and Student Learning to carry up to 21 credit hours.
+- Students with 30 or more credit hours earned at Shawnee Community College with a grade point average of 3.20 or more may carry up to 21 hours. - 2.
+Students with 30 or more credit hours earned at Shawnee Community College with a grade point average of less than 3.20 or students with less than 30 credit hours earned at Shawnee Community College with a grade point average of 3.20 or more must secure the Vice President of Academic Affairs's signature to carry up to 21 credit hours.

+3. Students with less than 30 credit hours earned at Shawnee Community College and with less than a 3.00 grade point average must secure the signature of the Vice President of Academic Affairs to carry up to 21 credit hours.

-A full-time student during the summer semester must meet the requirements outlined above to enroll for more than 9 semester hours of credit.
+A full-time student during the summer semester must meet the requirements outlined above to enroll for more than nine semester hours of credit.

-CATALOG REQUIREMENTS -STUDENT RESPONSIBILITY
+CATALOG REQUIREMENTS - STUDENT RESPONSIBILITY

 Each student is responsible for knowing and meeting graduation requirements stated in the catalog current at the time of his or her initial enrollment as a freshman.
 Transfer students must complete degree requirements in effect in the catalog at the time of their initial enrollment at Shawnee Community College.
-Readmitted required students are to meet requirements of the catalog in effect at the time of their initial enrollment unless thev have interrupted their enrollment for at least one calendar year.
+Readmitted students are required to meet degree requirements of the catalog in effect at the time of their initial enrollment unless they have interrupted their enrollment for at least one calendar year.
 In this event, the catalog in effect at the time of readmission is used to determine degree requirements.
-No course may be substituted to meet degree requirements except with the approval of the Vice President of Academic Affairs and Student Learning.
+No course may be substituted to meet degree requirements except with the approval of the Vice President of Academic Affairs.
 To avoid any possible delay in graduation, students should obtain written permission prior to scheduling a course which they believe may be substituted for a required course.